vsekhar/hashmachine/README.md

 ```

 Proving multiple values reuses literals and intermediates, reducing the size of the proof.
 The proof for `b` alone had 3 literals and 7 operations, the proof for `j` alone had 2 literals and 5 operations, totalling 5 literals and 12 operations.
 The combined proof, however, only had 3 literals and 9 operations.
 Combined proof length grows approximately `O(logn)` in the number of values being proven (i.e. the number of inputs).

+## Caveats

+### Reusable sponges

+Modern hashes like Keccak/SHA-3 use a sponge construction whereby reading output from the hash modifies internal hash state, and where output can be read from the hash multiple times.

+While hashmachine can make use of hashes relying on sponge construction, hashmachine itself uses them as though they were legacy non-sponge hashes.
+That is, hashmachine opcodes can only be used to create programs that write to a hash function multiple times and perform a final read from them once before the internal state is discarded.
+This is in keeping with the use case of verifiable data structure proofs: hash state is not used by these data strucutures after a single parent node hash is read from them.